-The investment portfolio comprises investments in private equity funds and direct private equity investments (the "Co-Investments").
+The investment portfolio comprises investments in private equity funds and co-investments.
 All of the Group's investments are unquoted.

-We focused on this area because of the significance of the investments in the financial statements, and because determining the valuation methodology and the inputs requires estimation and significant judgement to be applied by the investment manager and the board of directors.
+We focused on this area because of the significance of the investments in the financial statements, and because determining the valuation methodology and the inputs requires estimation and judgement to be applied by the investment manager and the board of directors.

-Investments at fair value through profit or loss amount to USD 123.0 million or 77% of total assets.
+Investments at fair value through profit or loss amount to USD 112.7 million or 75% of total assets.
 Refer to notes 3